kihab/f1-app/infrastructure/docs/docker.md

 docker compose up --build
 ```

-* This command will:
+This command will:

 1. Pull/start the Postgres, Redis, and pgAdmin containers.
-  2. Build and start the backend.
+2. Build and run the migration job.
-  3. Apply all DB migrations.
+3. Build and run the seeding job.
-  4. Seed data on first run (and cache results in Redis).
+4. Build and start the backend server (API).
 5. Expose API at `http://localhost:3000` and pgAdmin at `http://localhost:8080`

 **To stop and remove containers/volumes:**